SURFnet/Stepup-Metadata/README.md

 # Stepup-Metadata

-It is composed of two PHP applications
+Two PHP applications:
-	getJSONConnections
+1. getJSONConnections
-	convertJSONToXML
+2. convertJSONToXML

-These two application could be run separately.
+They can be run separately as long as the input JSON file is available for the conversion program.

 ## Functionning: